 Text on graphic: Will be hard to select a new speaker or pass partisan bills.

-to agree on ALL partisan bills or they need to be bipartisan with Democrats.
+- many bills will need to be bipartisan with Democrats.

 House races: graphic for washingtonpost…/elections/results/2024/11/05/house/